Connor McDavid's 20-game point streak: The greatest player of his generation is peaking

 The team’s defensive issues have been well documented.
 Edmonton allows the eighth-most goals in the Western Conference, a problem that playoff opponents will surely exploit.
 Goaltending has been inconsistent, with Tristan Jarry and Stuart Skinner alternating between excellent performances and concerning lapses.
 The blue line lacks the shutdown defender that championship teams typically possess.
 These structural weaknesses make McDavid’s offensive production not just impressive but essential.
 Without his nightly excellence, the Oilers would be fighting for their playoff lives rather than positioning.

 McDavid is 28 years old, firmly in the prime of his career.
-Athletes at this level typically maintain their peak for another four or five years before gradual decline sets in.
-He has time to add to his legacy, time to chase championships and individual records.
-But the current streak feels significant beyond its place in the record books.
+As ESPN’s Greg Wyshynski observed, “McDavid’s skating hasn’t lost a step, and his playmaking IQ continues to sharpen.
+He’s in a window where experience and athleticism are perfectly aligned.”
+The current streak feels significant beyond its place in the record books.
 It represents McDavid operating at the absolute peak of his powers, demonstrating night after night why he’s considered the best player on the planet.

 The Hart Trophy and Beyond